asmallwebfirm/project_src/README.txt

 version control repository service or system (like github or gitlab) and its API to dynamically generate project and release definitions.

+All project_src-related hooks should be placed in a special inc file whose name is of the form "my_module.project_src.inc" and located in the root module dir.

 For full details, see project_src.api.php.

 In your custom projects' .info files, you'll also want to include several